-Regulatory capital Regulatory capital is the sum of statutory capital and surplus and asset valuation reserve (AVR).
+Regulatory capital Regulatory capital is the sum of statutory capital and surplus and asset valuation of insurance."

-Reinsurance A form of insurance that insurance companies buy for their own protection "a sharing of insurance."
 An insurer (the reinsured) reduces its possible maximum loss on either an individual risk or a large number of risks by giving a portion of its liability to another insurance company (the reinsurer).
 Reinsurance enables an insurance company to (1) expand its capacity; (2) stabilize its underwriting results; (3) finance its expanding volume; (4) secure catastrophe protection against shock losses; (5) withdraw from a class or line of business, or a geographical area, within a relatively short time period and (6) share large risks with other companies.